| Leslie Family Partridge, Henry and Ann

 Partridge was born on 28th February, 1851.
 He was baptised on June 8th,

 1851 (Book 109D, page 775) by the Rev. B. W Dudley.
+Despite the good preparations made in England by

 Henry Leslie, the young family had many a hard time to face in those first